Captain Marvel (film): Pre-production

 By October, filming was slated to begin in March 2018.
-Feige said the film would play a significant role in setting up Avengers: Endgame (2019), which was set for release after Captain Marvel.
+Feige said the film would play a significant role in setting up Endgame, which was set for release after Captain Marvel.
 Ben Mendelsohn entered negotiations to play the film's main villain, having previously worked with Boden and Fleck on their film Mississippi Grind (2015).
 They had him in mind for the Captain Marvel villain when they first began working on the story, and Mendelsohn agreed to play the role shortly after discussing the film with the directors.
 By November, Jude Law was in negotiations to join the film, which at the time was reported to be the role of Walter Lawson / Mar-Vell.
 Keanu Reeves had also been approached for the part but declined.
 In January 2018, DeWanda Wise was cast as Maria Rambeau, and Mendelsohn and Law were confirmed to have been cast.

 Filming

 Location shooting occurred at the end of January 2018.
 Set photos taken at that time showed Larson in a green-and-black uniform instead of the character's familiar red-and-blue suit.
 Feige responded by saying that Marvel accepts the risk of set photos being leaked as a consequence of location shooting, and felt that "most people are savvy enough to know they're looking at a behind-the-scenes photo, completely out of context".
 He added that a large number of scenes in the film would be shot on location.

 A month later, Gemma Chan joined the cast as Minn-Erva.
-In mid-March, Wise withdrew from the film because of a scheduling conflict with her television series She's Gotta Have It.
+In mid-March, Wise withdrew from the film because of a scheduling conflict with her television series She's Gotta Have It (2017-2019).
 Lashana Lynch entered into negotiations to replace Wise the next day, and was confirmed for the role by the end of the month.
 At that time, Marvel revealed that Djimon Hounsou, Lee Pace, and Clark Gregg were set to reprise their respective roles of Korath, Ronan the Accuser, and Phil Coulson from earlier MCU films; as those characters were all killed in their previous appearances, Richard Newby of The Hollywood Reporter described the film as a unique opportunity to "strengthen the presence of [the characters] who may not have lived up to their potential".
 Marvel also announced that Algenis Perez Soto, Rune Temte, and Mckenna Grace had been cast, and revealed that Boden, Fleck, and the writing team of Liz Flahive and Carly Mensch had all contributed to the film's screenplay in addition to LeFauve, Perlman, and Robertson-Dworet.
 Bek Smith, who previously was a member of Marvel's screenwriter program, performed uncredited rewrites during production.